 Every startup is attempting to disrupt a particular market.
-While dozens of other startups are focusing on disruption.
-As their messaging strong-point, be the founder who focuses and builds on a different story.
-Make your startup stand out by focusing on a unique story which is at the heart of your company’s idea.
+While dozens of other startups are focusing on disruption, you should be the founder who focuses and builds on a different story.
+Make your startup stand out by focusing on a unique story that is at the heart of your company’s idea.

 Do you have anything to add to this story?
 Let us know in the comments section or by chatting with us on Twitter @pressfarmpr